RadicaDev/radica-mobile-app/README.md

 ```bash
 npm install
 ```

 To run the project locally first setup the blockchain environment by following the instructions in the [radica-contracts](https://github.com/RadicaDev/radica-contracts.git) repository.

 Be sure to set the right parameters in `app-settings.ts` file.

+> [!NOTE]
+> The `signerAddress` in the `app-settings.ts` file should be the address you used to sign the NFC tags in the `radica-contracts` repository.
+You can find it in `radica-contracts/crypto-keys/address.ts`.

 #### Development build